 The AMC team reviewed the Program's submission and planned to visit the Charles Sturt University Orange campus and associated clinical teaching sites in the week of 4 May 2020.
-This accreditation assessment has occurred under very unusual circumstances, during a pandemic disease.
+This accreditation assessment has occurred under very unusual circumstances, during the COVID-19 pandemic.
 Consequently, the assessment was conducted remotely, via a series of video conference meetings.
 A tour of the facilities, including those under construction, was likewise undertaken remotely via a handheld video device, conveyed by CSU staff.